 - By mail.
 Your provider can mail you a small card or paper with your policy info that you can then store in your car or wallet.

 - Online.
-You can get it online by going to your insurer’s website and viewing your policy details.
+You can get it online by going to your insurance carrier’s website and viewing your policy details.
 Then, you can print it out and keep the physical document with you while you’re driving.
 Some companies may also make a point to send you a link to your card as soon as you buy a policy.

 - Using a mobile device.
 Several major auto insurers enable you to view your ID card on your phone or device.
 In many states, just having this will work.